-Personal counseling is also available from the college pastors, the dean of students, and associate deans of students.
+Support is also available from the college pastors, the dean of students, associate deans of students, and the Wellness Center.

-St. Olaf requires that all students enrolled at the College have health insurance.
-If students are not covered, they will be expected to participate in the Student Accident and Sickness Insurance Plan.
-If a student has health insurance and does not wish to participate in the insurance offered through St. Olaf they must complete a waiver form online.
-This waiver must be completed each year they are enrolled at St. Olaf.
-If not completed prior to the 10th day of classes, the student will automatically be enrolled in the student health insurance at St. Olaf College.
-Information is sent to students during the summer but can also be found at http://wp.stolaf.edu/stuacct/healthinsurance.
+St. Olaf has one plan for our domestic students and one plan for our international students.
+You can click the link below for more information on the two plans and the instructions to enroll or to waive if you are eligible for a waiver.
+If you are eligible to waive the insurance you must complete the waiver form online.
+This waiver must be completed each year you are enrolled at St. Olaf.
+If not completed prior to the 10th day of classes, you will automatically be enrolled in the appropriate student health insurance plan.
+Information is sent to students during the summer but can also be found on the Health Insurance webpage.

 Health Service Information for Deposited Students

 Deposited Students can log into the Student Health Portal for instructions on how to enter Required documentation*.
 Due July 15

 *Required Documentation: Immunization record and dates of required immunizations, Tuberculosis (TB) screening questionnaire, and if indicated, tuberculosis screening, and Report of Medical History.